horchi/linux-p4d/README.md

 apt update
 apt install apache2 libapache2-mod-php php-mysql php-gd php7.0-xml
 ```
-Regarding xour distibution the php version may included in the package names!
+Regarding the distibution the php version may included in the package names!

 Check from a remote PC if connection works a webpage with the content `It Works!` will be displayed